Slim new A/V receivers from Marantz have tiny footprint, come with Alexa onboard

 A lot ofA/V receivers are second only to yourTV in terms of how much of your viewing space they take up.
-Most people may not mind, but for aesthetically minded viewers — or those with smaller spaces — a more compact receiver may be a better fit.
-We’ve long a been a fan of Marantz’s smaller-footprintmodels, and are happy to announce they are getting even better, with two new Alexa-powered receivers hitting store shelves.
+Most people may not notice, but for aesthetically minded viewers — or those with limited console space — a more compact receiver may be a better fit.
+We’ve long been a fan of Marantz’s smaller-footprintmodels, and are happy to announce they are getting even better, with two new Alexa-powered receivers hitting store shelves.

 Following up on last year’s NR1608 and NR1508, the new NR1609 and NR1509 models keep the same feature set and audio quality, adding voice control on top.
 Both models are ready for hi-res audio, with support for ALAC, FLAC, and WAV lossless files up to 24-bit / 192-kHz, as well as DSD 2.8MHz and 5.6MHz formats.
 They can also act as the hub of a wireless multiroom audio system, with Bluetooth, AirPlay, and Denon’s HEOS supported.
 Pass-through of the latest video formats — including 4K and high dynamic range (HDR) in HDR10, Dolby Vision, and Hybrid Log Gamma — is also offered by both new units.